This article is from 2021 and may be outdated. We're working on restoring a newer version.

 When I met them — and got past my starry-eyed fangirl moment — they seemed genuine and had some great ghost insights.
 (They’re the only ghost hunters I’ve gone fangirl over.
 So, that says a lot.)

 I’ve liked some episodes of Ghost Hunters, mostly because I’m dazzled by the locations they visit.
+Their approach to ghost hunting is very different from mine.

 I just can’t watch friends on TV shows, when they’re edited to look gullible, ignorant, belligerent, or… well, very different than they are in real life.

-So, I’ve avoided watching Ghost Hunters.
+So, yes, I’ve avoided watching Ghost Hunters.

 Ghost hunting on YouTube